 Traditional Albanian costumes, Photo Credit: Kruja Infopoint

 Traditional Albanian articles of clothing are rare artworks as they are handmade and include many details.
 There are more than 200 various types of traditional clothing and they vary depending on the region where they are used.
 Lord Byron wrote in his memories about the beauty of traditional Albanian clothes.
-It shows Byron wearing Albanian dress, ‘the most magnificent in the world,’ Byron thought, which he had acquired while on a Grand Tour of the Mediterranean in 1809.
+It shows Byron wearing an Albanian dress, ‘the most magnificent in the world,’ Byron thought, which he had acquired while on a Grand Tour of the Mediterranean in 1809.
 Price €150-250

 Skenderbeu Cognac, Photo By Souvenir Saranda Antique

 A tourist cannot leave Albania without a bottle of Skenderbeu cognac on his bag.
 This is an original Albanian beverage and worldwide known brand.
 Price varies depending on the bottle size.

 Photo credit: Kantina e Pijeve Skrapar